dragon1freak/godot-bulk-model-manager/README.md

 # Bulk Model Manager

+> [!NOTE]
+> This plugin was designed for Godot 4.4 and 4.5, for Godot 4.6+ I recommend using [Syvies](https://github.com/Syvies)' [Advanced Model Import](https://github.com/Syvies/godot-plugin-advanced-model-import) plugin

 A Godot 4.4 plugin for speeding up workflows when using premade assets!

 This plugin adds a tab to the top left dock of the inspector called `BMM`.
 From that tab, you can select materials you want to apply as external, extract materials on the models, or create inherited scenes, in bulk!